+Kayaking North Florida is one of the best things about living in Gainesville.
 Located smack dab in the middle of North Florida, Gainesville is close to all kinds of nature-related activities.
 My favorite one, by FAR, is kayaking.
-Athletically challenged to the point of not even being able to throw a Frisbee, I have always made it my mission to avoid all sports-related activities that did not involve sitting down.
-Especially after the U.S. Olympic Committee delivered a stinging defeat to sitters everywhere when they declined to make lounging an olympic event.
+Athletically challenged to the point of not even being able to throw a Frisbee, I have always made it my mission to avoid all sports-related activities that do not involve sitting down.
+Especially after the U.S. Olympic Committee delivered a stinging defeat to sitters everywhere when they declined to make lounging an Olympic event.

+Kayaking North Florida is a wonderful way to get some exercise while exploring the world around you.
+These are just 3 fabulous kayaking opportunities in the area.
+There are tons more!
 If you’ve never tried kayaking, I urge you to give it a go.
-If someone who can’t even throw a Frisbee can navigate down a river, you can too.
+If someone who can’t even throw a Frisbee can navigate these waterways, so can you.